TunaCici/seL4_Architecture/README.md

 To protect the kernel objects, seL4 uses capabilities and the system’s MMU.
 The kernel marks each object’s memory region as ‘protected’ on the MMU for hardware protection & isolation, while capabilities are used for access control inside seL4.

-Capabilities and other kernel object will be explored in the upcoming writings.
+Capabilities and the types of kernel objects they reference will be explored in the upcoming writings.

 ## Object Methods

 !["seL4 Object Invocations"](./Media/Object_Invocation.PNG)
 seL4 Object Methods (a.k.a.
 Invocations)

-Kernel abstractions (services) are provided by invocations to kernel objects.
+Kernel abstractions (services) are provided via invocations to kernel objects.
 This mechanism (or interface) is simply called object methods.

-The kernel object methods, handled inside seL4, defines what you can do with a kernel object.
-With them, capabilities are used for secure access control.
+The object methods, handled inside seL4, defines what you can do with a certain type of kernel object.
+Alongside them, capabilities are used for secure access control and object referencing.

-Each object method is actually either `seL4_Send` or `seL4_Recv` on a certain kernel object.
-When you call the `seL4_TCB_Set_Priority` object method on a TCB kernel object, you’re actually calling s`eL4_Send` and `seL4_Recv` on it with a specific message (`MsgInfo_t`).
+Each object method is actually either `seL4_Send` or `seL4_Recv` on a kernel object.
+For example, when you call the `seL4_TCB_Set_Priority` object method on a TCB type kernel object, you’re actually calling `seL4_Send` and `seL4_Recv` on it with a specific message (`MsgInfo_t`).
+In normal use, however, libsel4 abstracts this detail from you.

 In seL4, object methods are implemented differently from system calls.
 They don’t have unique syscall numbers.
 Instead, there’s a decoder that uses its own numbering system similar to syscalls to determine which object method to invoke on which kernel object.
+Take a look at [object-api.xml](https://github.com/seL4/seL4/blob/master/libsel4/include/interfaces/object-api.xml) to see all of the object methods.
+Try to compare them to [syscall.xml](https://github.com/seL4/seL4/blob/master/libsel4/include/api/syscall.xml).

 !["Syscall vs. Object Methods](./Media/Syscall_Object_Method.PNG) Relationship Between System Calls And Object Methods